 Fr Paul Chanh is the priest in residence at at St Mary Magdalen church and can be contacted at the presbytery.
 Our parish priest is Fr Luke Goymour who can be contacted by completing this message form.

 Our hall manager is Linis Dolby.
-If you have any query in regard to the hall or would like to report an issue, then please contact Linis using [email protected] You can also use the Contact Form and select "Hall Bookings" from the recipient drop-down list.
-Please note that due to building improvement works that will be starting shortly, we are not currently taking any new bookings for the hall.
-We hope to be able to accept new bookings at the end of February.
+If you have any query in regard to the hall or would like to report an issue, then please contact Linis using [email protected] or click here.
+You can also use this Contact Form and select "Hall Bookings" from the recipient drop-down list.

 Please use the following form to contact St. Mary Magdalens Church.
 Your email address will not be used for spam.
 Alternatively you can write to the church using the adjacent address.

 Parishioners who are ill, or through disability are unable to attend Sunday Mass, should contact Fr Paul.
 We can arrange for one of our team of Extraordinary Ministers of Holy Communion to visit you at home and bring Holy Communion to you at your house.
 Use the message form below to get in touch.

 The post of Catholic Chaplain for the Ipswich Hospital is currently unfilled awaiting a new appointment by the Bishop of East Anglia, the Right Reverend Alan Hopes.
 In the interim, if you or a member of your family are admitted to hospital, or taken ill in an emergency, please contact Fr Paul of one of the other Ipswich priests.